 The UK COVID-19 news and information project analyses how the British public navigates information and misinformation about coronavirus and about how the government and other institutions are responding to the pandemic.
-This page has been prepared by Felix Simon and Richard Fletcher.

 In addition to a representative panel survey, the project has been gathering data about the supply side of information by running a daily collection of the top ten most read stories from BBC News Online, MailOnline (‘News’ section), and the Guardian, as well as using CrowdTangle to collect data on social media engagement with each of these stories over the first 24 hours.